Quarks are the smallest entities we have come across in our scientific endeavor through the sand grain. Actually, quarks as well as electrons.

 Similarly, we haven’t had any luck with quarks either.
 They refuse to be isolated, and even if they are, they do not last too long.
 Some live as little as one billionth of a billionth of a billionth of a second!
 Separating a pair requires so much energy that it ends up being utilized to form two quarks that bind to the original two!

-Don’t be appalled by the amount of energy here.
-Think about it like this… you’re literally trying to rip apart the very fabric of reality.
+Do not be appalled by the amount of energy here.
+Think of it this way… you are literally trying to rip open the fabric of reality itself.

-The mental image of a subatomic particle that we conjure while asking these questions is just plain wrong!
-The word “particle” often evokes a tiny steel or billiard ball image that are ubiquitous in physics textbooks.
-However, their structure and behavior at such minuscule dimensions do not resemble our daily experience in any way at all.
+The mental image of a subatomic particle that we evoke in these questions is simply wrong!
+The word “particle” often resembles a tiny steel or billiard ball image omnipresent in physics textbooks.
+However, its structure and behavior in such tiny dimensions do not resemble our daily experience in any way.

-In the realm of quantum mechanics, the definition of shape isn’t straightforward.
-Their physical properties cannot be precisely measured and their existence in a particular region can be defined only by probabilities.
+In the field of quantum mechanics, the definition of shape isn’t straightforward.
+Their physical properties cannot be precisely measured, and their existence in a particular region can be defined only by probabilities.

-Still, scientists have managed to conduct some shrewd studies to approximate the size of a quark.
-The latest I could find approximated it to be a billionth of a billionth of a centimeter, which is in the same league as an electron.
+Nevertheless, scientists have been able to do some clever studies to approximate the size of a quark.
+Finally, I was able to find out that it is approximately one billionth of a billionth of a centimeter, which is in the same league as an electron.